|At some point I started measuring my life in decades. I

 database developer, 10 years designing and implementing network

-developing and teaching technology courses.
+developing and teaching technology courses for businesses,

 "We are the people our parents

 Wandering through the ruins of Dunluce Castle in Northern Ireland